 The College of Idaho believes it is in the best interests of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages Personal/philosophical exemptions to required vaccines.
 The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemption request form must be submitted for review.
 Exemption forms can be obtained from the Health Center and must be submitted to the Health Center by the first day of classes for the semester in which the student intends to enroll.
 Students will be notified as to the status of their exemption request by the third day of classes.
 Students who do not have an approved exemption and still have an incomplete immunization record as of the 15th day of classes will have a hold placed on their account and will be removed from the residence halls (no refunds available) until all requirements are met.
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.
 Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records may be restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).

 Tuberculin (TB) High-Risk Countries

-International and exchange students coming from or returning from these countries must receive a TB skin test prior to returning to campus.
+International and exchange students coming from or returning from these countries must receive a TB testing done:

-If the skin test is positive, a chest X-ray, evaluation for needed treatment, and doctor clearance for activities is required.
+If the skin test is positive, a Chest X-ray, evaluation for needed treatment, and MD clearance for activities is required.